adampgiles/CI_PP4_SD/README.md

     - README.md: This is the README documentation file
     - custom_storage.py: This is the boto3 configuration file for AWS
-    - Procfile: This is to run the application -requirements.txt: This contains a list of the python libraries that are installed.
+    - Procfile: This is to run the application
+    - requirements.txt: This contains a list of the python libraries that are installed.

 ### Database